 To build a sustaining brand value, you need to bring about a unique selling point.
 Your selling point could be anything, from the special editorial section, free samples of newly launched products to discounts and offers.

 The more powerful the brand value is the better will be the sense of belonging.
 Involve your readers and delight your audience.
-You can do that by inviting your readers for discussion, by requesting feedbacks, and by asking to share short stories (where the best ones will stand a chance to be featured in the magazine).
+You can do that by inviting your readers for discussion, by requesting feedback, and by asking to share short stories (where the best ones will stand a chance to be featured in the magazine).

 This will probably take months.
 But, once your magazines hit the screen online and hit the stand physically, you will know you have done justice to your passion.
 When this is a knockout, get started on issuing the next one.
 Wishing you success!
 Please share details about your online or offline magazine in comments below.
 Let us be your readers too.